saadyehia/Linux-Server-Configuration/README.md

 # Linux-Server-Configuration
-In This project i will describe how to configure your linux-server and how to enable remote access to your server, how to enable firewall, how enable web-server service and finnaly how to change port number of some ports like ssh.
+In This project i will describe how to configure your linux-server and how to enable remote access to your server, how to enable firewall, how enable web-server service and finnaly how to change time-zone.

 # Steps
 1- First:you will need to install git from this site https://git-scm.com/downloads